-- During the semester students enroll in 4 or 5 classes, 12 or 15 credits.
+During the semester students enroll in 4 or 5 classes, 12 or 15 credits.

-- All courses, aside from Psychology, are conducted in Spanish.
+- All SPAN courses are conducted in Spanish.

 - Spanish Prerequistes: Completed SPAN 2020-Advanced Intermediate Spanish or the equivalent.
 NOTE: SPAN 2010 or SPAN 2020 are options for students on the Valencia First program or Engineering program.

 - Fall students may opt to take one of the courses offered on the Engineering or one of the STEM classes on the Valencia First track.